2025 Academy Awards Odds and Predictions

 Each candidate in the running for best picture hits a specific genre or emits a unique feeling.
 The Substance certainly is jarring and memorable, but is it the most complete move of the year?
 Not really.

 That honor comes down to The Brutalist and Anora.
-Both of these films have been talked about since this past summer, with Anora landing the initial blows, but The Brutalist managing to overcome.
+Both of these films have been talked about since this past summer, with Anora landing the initial blows, but The Brutalist managing to overcome them.

 Best Sound